 In limited circumstances, a participant's rights may be restricted.
-If a plan of care team determines that a restriction on a participant's rights is necessary, the reason for the restriction must be thoroughly documented in the IPC and meet the federal requirements for home and community-based services.
-Additionally, the legal document or medical orders that allows a person other than the participant to authorize a restriction must be uploaded into the Electronic Medicaid Waiver System (EMWS).
+If a plan of care team determines that a restriction on a participant's rights is necessary due to health and safety needs, the reason for the restriction must be thoroughly documented in the IPC and meet the federal requirements for home and community-based services.
+Additionally, the legal document or medical orders that allows a person other than the participant to authorize a restriction must be uploaded to the rights screen in the Electronic Medicaid Waiver System (EMWS).
 Legal documents may include guardianship papers or the assignment of a representative payee by the Social Security Administration.